ushahidi/Ubuntu_MacBook_Pro_8.1/README.md

 ## Openbox

-If you prefer to run Openbox, here is one possible configuration that you are welcome to use.
+If you prefer to run Openbox, here is one possible configuration you are welcome to use.

+    wget -qO- https://raw.github.com/ushahidi/Ubuntu_MacBook_Pro_8.1/master/openbox.sh | sudo bash

+If you have a wallpaper image located at `/home/user/wallpaper.jpg`, this will be loaded.
+Customise `/etc/xdg/openbox/autostart` to change.

 ## Licensing